 Speak with one of our experienced Chicago non-disclosure agreement attorneys at Zoldan Law Group, PLLC, about the specifics of your situation.
 We can assist you in closely reviewing an NDA before you sign, to ensure that it is fair.
-Call (312) 980-9992 and receive a free initial consultation.
+Call (312) 980-9992 and receive a confidential initial consultation.

 Nondisclosure agreements can cover a wide range of topics, depending on the type of business.
 However, there are some common issues that an employer will address and restrict a former employee from doing after they leave a company, such as:

 A well-written NDA or confidentiality agreement will be very specific, or else it runs the risk of being invalidated by a judge.
 Agreements typically last less than two years, restrict unfair competition in a limited geographic region, and cannot place unreasonable limits on an employee’s ability to find work.

 There are typically three points during employment when you may be asked to sign an NDA:

 You may be asked when you are hired to sign an NDA or confidentiality agreement, to keep the company’s trade secrets or business strategies confidential.
 An NDA may also limit who you can work for next.